SakSal-tech/investment-api/src/main/java/com/sakhiya/investment/docs/ERRORS.md

 No qualifying bean of type 'org.springframework.security.crypto.bcrypt.BCryptPasswordEncoder' available: expected at least 1 bean which qualifies as autowire candidate.

 **Solution:**
-After researching the issue was Spring could not find a BCryptPasswordEncoder bean to inject into your UserService constructor.
+After researching the issue was Spring could not find a BCryptPasswordEncoder bean to inject into  UserService constructor.

 I had to create passwordConfig class and define beans with @Bean methods (like password encoders, data sources, custom services, etc.)

 How PasswordEncoderConfig solves it:
-A configuration class in Spring is not only for defining beans like BCryptPasswordEncoder—it can be used for any application configuration that you want Spring to manage.
+A configuration class in Spring is not only for defining beans like BCryptPasswordEncoder—it can be used for any application configuration that want Spring to manage.
-By defining a @Bean method for BCryptPasswordEncoder in PasswordEncoderConfig, you tell Spring how to create and manage this object.
+By defining a @Bean method for BCryptPasswordEncoder in PasswordEncoderConfig, I am telingl Spring how to create and manage this object.
 Now, Spring can inject it wherever it’s needed ( in  UserService), and  application tests started without this error.

 **Error:**